Linear algebra and group theory

 \section{4e.
 Exercises}

-Things have been quite dense in this chapter, which was our last one on basic linear algebra, and the main purpose of the exercises below will be that of filling some gaps in the above material, and also discussing some important things which must be known as well.
-As a first exercise, in relation with linear spaces, bases and dimensions, we have:
+Things have been quite dense in this chapter, which was our last one on basic linear algebra, with some details missing.
+As a first exercise, in relation with abstract vector calculus, that we somehow assumed to be reasonably known, we have: